Mikehenrytech/pdf-encryptor/README.md

 **PDF-Cypher** is a lightweight desktop application for **password-protecting PDF files**, built with **Python** and **PySide6**, and based entirely on **Open Source software**.

-It allows users to select a PDF file, define a password (with confirmation), and generate a **new encrypted PDF** compatible with standard PDF viewers such as Adobe Reader.
+It allows users to select a PDF file, define a password (with confirmation), and generate a **new encrypted PDF** compatible with standard PDF viewers such as Adobe Reader or Okular.

 ---